ilsundal/ncollections/README.md

 ## Maps: HashMap

 A Map is a key-value collection where a (unique) key is mapped to a value.
 Collectively, a key and its mapped-to value is called an entry and is simply an object with two properties: "key" and "value".
-Both keys and values can be objects.
+Both keys and values can be primitive values or objects.

 There is only one Map-type at the moment: HashMap.
 - The HashMap is backed by JavaScript's built-in Map.
-Thus, the *containsKey()*, *get()*, *remove()* and *set()* methods are fast.
+Thus, the *containsKey()*, *get()*, *put()*, and *remove()* methods are fast.

 All Maps implement the following methods: